 Outside areas and boundaries Visually inspected.
 There are garden grounds to the front, side and rear of the property.
-These are generally hard landscaped with other areas of lawn and timber decking.
-There is a parking area to the front of the property.
-Boundary divisions are marked by masonry walls and timber fencing.
+These are generally laid to lawn, paving and shrubbery.
+Boundary divisions are marked by masonry walls, timber fencing and hedging.

 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
-There are PVC finishes.
+Ceilings are assumed to be of plasterboard material.
+There are polystyrene tile finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of solid construction with a plaster hard finish and partly of timber stud construction finished in plasterboard.
-There are tiled finishes.
-Floors including sub floors Electring is of suspended timber construction
+The internal walls are of timber stud construction finished in plasterboard.
+There are PVC and tile finishes.